-Planning Application 21-14 is a request for a CUP to allow retail cannabis uses within an existing 7,215-square-foot commercial building located at 1921 Harbor Boulevard.
+Planning Application 21-24 is a request for a Conditional Use Permit (CUP) to allow a retail cannabis storefront use in an existing 1,738-square-foot commercial building located at 2275 Newport Boulevard.
 The affiliated State license is Type 10 "storefront retailer" which also allows retail delivery.
-Upon approval of a CUP, CBP, City Business License, and State licenses, the business would sell pre-packaged cannabis and pre-packaged cannabis products directly to customers onsite, and via delivery to private addresses, subject to conditions of approval and other City and State requirements.
+Upon approval of a CUP, CBP, City Business License, and State licenses, the business would sell pre-packaged cannabis and pre-packaged cannabis products directly to customers visiting the storefront, and via delivery to private addresses, subject to conditions of approval and other City and State requirements.